osm-router/osmprob/README.md

 dat <- osmdata::osmdata_xml (q, "osm-ways-munich.osm")
 ```

-To prepare the graph for routing, all non-accessible edges are removed using `makeCompactGraph ()`, so only the largest connected part of the original graph remains.
+To prepare the graph for routing, all non-accessible edges are removed using `make_compact_graph ()`, so only the largest connected part of the original graph remains.
 The resulting graph is stored as a `data.frame`.
 A sample can be found in `tests/compact-ways-munich.Rda`.

 After the preprocessing is done, `plotGraph ()` can be used to display the compact sample graph in a `shiny`/`leaflet` web app.